 How to delete all music from your iPhone or iPad

 If you want to go thermonuclear on your music, you can delete all of it in one simple swipe.

-1) Go to Settings > General > Storage & iCloud Usage, and select Manage Storage under the Storage header (note that data stored on your iPhone might take a few seconds to load, so be patient).
+1) Go to Settings > General > iPhone (or iPad) Storage.
+Note that data stored on your iPhone might take a few seconds to load, so be patient.